Has the idea of a ‘shop’ really changed with the birth of e-commerce?

 It’s been 18 years since the dawn of a new millennium.
 A lot has changed in this time.

 Arguably the biggest change of all, the introduction of the internet.
-Specifically how we use this technology to interact, organize our lives and simply to ‘shop’.
+Specifically how we use this technology to interact, organise our lives and simply to ‘shop’.

 Changes in consumer behavior and their shopping habits, have changed dramatically in the last two decades.
 Can you remember back to the 1990’s?
 You’ll remember that businesses looking to sell products would purchase shops.